Infrastructure matters.

 Public private partnerships, infrastructure banks, privatization – around the world, countries have adopted these strategies successfully.
 Sadek Wahba argues they may be the answer to the biggest infrastructure challenges the U.S. faces.

-Available fall 2024 from Georgetown University Press
+Available now from Georgetown University Press

 BUILD: INVESTING IN AMERICA’S INFRASTRUCTURE